On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: The Case of Nearly Flat FRW Universes

 since $H=a^{\prime}/a^2$.

 Let us now confine to marginally open FRW universes.
-According to Eq.~(\ref{-1FRWb}), these spectimes are characterised by very small values of the conformal time (i.e.~$\Omega_K\ll1$ implies $\eta\ll1$ and vice versa)~\cite{SS}.
-It is then straightforward to show that, during the reheating and the dust eras (i.e.~when $\beta=1/2$), marginally open Friedmann models have $a\propto\eta^2$, $\Omega_K\simeq-\eta^2/4$ and $\lambda_H/\lambda_n\simeq n\eta/2$.
-Throughout the radiation epoch, on the other hand, $\beta=1$ and relations (\ref{-1FRWa})-(\ref{-1lambdas}) lead to $a\propto\eta$, $\Omega_K\simeq\eta$ and $\lambda_H/\lambda_n\simeq n\eta$ respectively.
+According to Equation~(\ref{-1FRW}b), these spacetimes are characterised by very small values of the conformal time (i.e.,~$\Omega_K\ll1$ implies $\eta\ll1$ and vice versa)~\cite{SS}.
+It is then straightforward to show that, during the reheating and the dust eras (i.e.,~when $\beta=1/2$), marginally open Friedmann models have $a\propto\eta^2$, $\Omega_K\simeq\eta^2/4$ and $\lambda_H/\lambda_n\simeq n\eta/2$.
+Throughout the radiation epoch, on the other hand, $\beta=1$ and relations \mbox{(\ref{-1FRW}) and (\ref{-1lambdas})} lead to $a\propto\eta$, $\Omega_K\simeq\eta$ and $\lambda_H/\lambda_n\simeq n\eta$ respectively.
 All these mean that superhorizon-sized modes in marginally open FRW universes satisfy the constraint $n\eta\ll1$, just like in their spatially flat counterparts.
 The difference is that now $\eta\ll1$ as well.
-This ensures that, in marginally open Friedmann models, even small-scale modes with fairly large eigenvalues (i.e.~with $n\gg1$) can lie outside the Hubble radius (i.e.~satisfy the condition $n\eta\ll1$).
+This ensures that, in marginally open Friedmann models, even small-scale modes with fairly large eigenvalues (i.e.,~with $n\gg1$) can lie outside the Hubble radius (i.e.,~satisfy the condition $n\eta\ll1$).

-Superhorizon-sized magnetic fields evolving on spatially open Friedmannian backgrounds obey solution (\ref{hcB}) or (\ref{ocB}), depending on their wavelength (i.e.~on the range of the associated eigenvalues).
+Superhorizon-sized magnetic fields evolving on spatially open Friedmannian backgrounds obey solution (\ref{hcB}) or (\ref{ocB}), depending on their wavelength (i.e.,~on the range of the associated eigenvalues).
 On these scales, $n\eta\ll1$ and $\eta\ll1$, when the FRW background is marginally open.
-Then, both (\ref{hcB}) and (\ref{ocB}) reduce to the power-law\footnote{We should point out that one can arrive to Eq.~(\ref{-1lscBn}) after evaluating the integration constants of the full solutions (\ref{hcB}) and (\ref{ocB}) and then taking the $(\sqrt{|n^2-2|}\,)\eta\ll1$-limit of the resulting expressions.}
+Then, both (\ref{hcB}) and~(\ref{ocB}) reduce to the power-law~\footnote{As expected, one can arrive to solution (\ref{-1lscBn}) after evaluating the integration constants of the full solutions (\ref{hcB}) and (\ref{ocB}) and then taking the $(\sqrt{|n^2-2|}\,)\eta\ll1$-limit of the resulting expressions.}

 as long as